TOD-theses/paper-T-RACE/main.typ

 We exclude cases where TOD Transfer is fulfilled, as TOD Amount would always be fulfilled if TOD Transfer is fulfilled.

-For the case, that at maximum one call happens per location, we could directly compare the values used at each call between the normal and reverse scenario.
+For the case that at maximum one call happens per location, we could directly compare the values used at each call between the normal and reverse scenario.
 However, with loops, multiple call executions can happen at the same location, which is the reason we choose the definition that compares the number of occurrences.

 For example, consider a case where in the normal scenario we have three `CALL`s at the same location $l$, two with value 5 and one with value 6, but in the reverse scenario we have only one `CALL` with value 5 and one with value 6.
 For location $l$ and value 5 two `CALL`s exist in the normal scenario, but only one in the reverse scenario, therefore TOD Amount is fulfilled.